Neeraj-Natu/echelon/README.md

 - Reads the input, evaluates the input, prints the output and loops again.
 - This is a standard in many languages such as Python and Javascript that comes with inbuilt REPL.
 - Usually REPL starts with a prompt ">>" thus in shifu the repl starts with the same.

+---

+The work here is from working through a great book written by Thorsten Ball.
+The Book name is : [Writing an Interpreter in GO](https://interpreterbook.com/).